 Throughout her career, Shari has successfully developed and implemented programming that utilizes an individualized, strength-based approach to ensure children and families receive quality services that are delivered in flexible settings.

-Jaymie Kahn-Rapp joined Family & Children's Association in July of 2017 as the new Assistant Vice President of Addiction Prevention Treatment and Recovery Services.
+Jaymie Kahn-Rapp joined Family & Children's Association in July of 2017 as the new Assistant Vice President of Harm Reduction and Recovery Services.
 With a Masters in Rehabilitation Counseling and a Masters in Public Administration, as well as a License in Mental Health Counseling and Certification in Rehabilitation Counseling, Ms. Kahn-Rapp brings over 15 years of experience in the not-for-profit and healthcare sectors, having successfully led both grant funded and Medicaid reimbursable programs.

 Ms. Kahn-Rapp has recognized strengths in executing and sustaining new programming; securing funds for program innovation; developing and implementing systems to ensure program, fiscal and regulatory requirements are met; and streamlining operations to maintain fiscal health and stability.
 Ms. Kahn-Rapp has been very active in the Medicaid Redesign initiatives, and has spearheaded the implementation and tracking of quality for Health Home, Delivery System Reform Incentive Payment programs (DSRIP), and Home & Community Based Services (HCBS) at her prior agencies.